 Supplement: Tips to protect your SQL database better

+The above analyses some reasons for backup failure in SQL Server, but there are many other possibilities that may cause problem.
 To maintain database security and avoid backup failures, it is also important to consider some uncontrollable factors in addition to being careful with the operation.

 ☛ Preventing media failure